 About This Drug

-Possible Side Effects (More Common)
+Possible Side Effects

-- Bone marrow depression.
+- Bone marrow suppression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Jaw, bone or tumor pain
+- Bone and/or tumor pain

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.